Icon Legend: Catalog Navigation

 How to Get Help

-Often the information you need can be obtained on the UA Little Rock website at ualr.edu or by telephone at 501-569-3000.
-Departmental numbers are included in their respective sections within the Catalog.
+Often the information you need can be obtained on the UA Little Rock website at ualr.edu or by telephone at 501-916-3000.
+Departmental numbers are included in their respective sections within the catalog.

-For other numbers, consult the University Directory and search for the office title that matches your needs; the Office of Undergraduate Admissions and the Office of Records and Registration are most often needed by incoming students.
+For other numbers, consult the University Directory and search for the office title that matches your needs; the Office of Graduate Admissions is most often needed by incoming students.
+This office is located on the fifth floor of the Ottenheimer Library.

 The Information Center is also located in the Donaghey Student Center on the first floor across from the bookstore; personnel there can assist you with specific questions.